 Parkway has continued to grow and expand through the years.
 Now sporting four full time veterinarians, Parkway offers the advanced services of cardio pet, endoscopy, ultrasound, orthopedic and soft tissue surgery.
 Parkway also has state of the art dental equipment featuring dental radiology.
 Our special brand of caring that makes Parkway home away from home for so many pets has remained constant throughout the years, and will only continue to grow.

-Our doctors, Dr. Jeff Waits, Dr. Jason Marquardt, Dr. Dara Johns, and Dr. Carla Politte have over 50 years of experience between them.
+Our doctors, Dr. Jason Marquardt, Dr. Carla Politte, Dr. Marie Gray, and Dr. Meredith Dooley have over 50 years of experience between them.
 Our nurses and receptionists all have many years of experience between them and are all pet owners themselves.
 We are proud of the way our doctors and staff work together to bring the best care to your pets.
 They all strive to put the pet and owner first, working together seamlessly to give each pet the best of care.

 Parkway Veterinary Hospital has been a proud member of the American Animal Hospital Association (AAHA) since 1991.
 AAHA, established in 1933, is the only organization to accredit companion veterinary hospitals.
 To become accredited, companion animal hospitals undergo regular comprehensive evaluations by AAHA veterinary experts who evaluate the practice on approximately 900 standards of veterinary care.
 Today, only 12 to 15% of all hospitals in America and Canada are AAHA accredited.
 Through the accreditation process and follow up evaluations, you can be assured that Parkway provides the highest level of companion animal care available.